 Spray the baking rack with nonstick cooking spray so the bacon doesn’t stick.

 If the bacon is damp with liquid when you first remove it from the package, blot it with paper towels before arranging it on the rack.
-Dry bacon will cook more evenly.
+If you start with dry bacon, it will cook more evenly to that desired texture of chewy perfection!

 Recipe Variations – 4 Tasty Jerky Flavors